swiftlang/swift-evolution/proposals/nnnn-sendable-inference.md

 ### Unsafe pointer types should not be `Sendable`

-SE-0302 [states]() that the unsafe pointer types conform to `Sendable`:
+SE-0302 states that the unsafe pointer types conform to `Sendable`:

 > `Unsafe(Mutable)(Buffer)Pointer`: these generic types _unconditionally_ conform to the `Sendable` protocol.
 This means that an unsafe pointer to a non-Sendable value can potentially be used to share such values between concurrency domains.
 Unsafe pointer types provide fundamentally unsafe access to memory, and the programmer must be trusted to use them correctly; enforcing a strict safety rule for one narrow dimension of their otherwise completely unsafe use seems inconsistent with that design.

 The main problem with this reasoning is that unsafe pointers have reference semantics, and therefore should not be be `Sendable` because the role of `Sendable` is to prevent sharing reference-semantic types across actor or task boundaries.
 Unsafe pointers are unsafe in exactly one way, which is that it is the developer's responsibility to guarantee the lifetime of the memory referenced by the unsafe pointer.
 This is an intentional and explicit hole in Swift's memory safety story that has been around since the beginning.
-That "unsafe" should not implicitly extend to use in concurrent code,
+That "unsafe" should not implicitly extend to use in concurrent code.

 Another problem with making the unsafe pointers `Sendable` is the second-order effect it has on value types that store unsafe pointers.
 Consider a wrapper struct around a resource: